 - Cream Soda – A&W

 I used to import boxes of these from Tennessee when I couldn’t find them in Pittsburgh.
 Pairs quite well with Butterfingers.
-And whisky.
+And whiskey.

 - Fudge rounds – Little Debbie